cloudinary-community/gatsby-source-cloudinary/README.md

 An example `prefix` value is `gatsby-anime-videos/`.
 This will fetch only media files with public ids beginning with `gatsby-anime-videos/*`.
 Example: `gatsby-anime-videos/naruto.mp4`

+> The f_auto and q_auto transformation is applied automatically to all media queries to optimize the delivered quality and format.

 Feel free to create feature requests.... and PRs :)